wlsf82/react-date-pickers-mui/README.md

 Run`npm start` to run the app in development mode locally.

-> If everything goes well, you should see the app on `http://localhost:3000`.
+> If everything goes well, you should see the app running on `http://localhost:3000`.

 ## Tests